IRA required minimum distributions table

 Joe Retiree, who is 80, a widower and whose IRA was worth $100,000 at the end of last year, would use the Uniform Lifetime Table.
 It indicates a distribution period of 18.7 years for an 80-year-old.
 Therefore, Joe must take out at least $5,348 this year ($100,000 divided by 18.7).

-To calculate the year's minimum distribution amount, take the age of the retiree and find the corresponding distribution period.
+To calculate the year's minimum distribution amount, take the age of the retiree on Dec.
+31 of that year and find the corresponding distribution period.
 Then divide the value of the IRA by the distribution period to find the required minimum distribution.

 Required minimum distributions for IRAs